rjsteckel/rjsteckel.github.io/_posts/2023-03-14-Bayesian_Beliefs.md

 $$ P(H=h_1|D) \propto P(D|H=h_1)P(H=h_1) $$

 However, the right-hand side of statement is not just for a random variable conditioned on a particular observation.
 In this case, $D$ is the observed data.
-Typically, it is assumed that each element in $D$ is independent of the other data elements.
+Typically, it is assumed that each element in $$D$$ is independent of the other data elements.

 $$
 P(D) = P(d_1, d_2, ... d_n) = P(d_1)P(d_2)...P(d_n)